tsfeith-epfl/LightField_Denoising/README.md

 ### LFDnPatch

+The folder structure and the training routines are very strongly based on the original [original DnCNN implementation] (https://github.com/cszn/KAIR/), with some modifications to adapt it to the light field domain.

 The method relies on an auxiliary repo created for light field patch matching.
 It is set-up as a submodule in this repository.
-To set-up the submodule, run the following commands:
+To set up the submodule, run the following commands:

 1. `cd denoising_methods/LFDnPatch`
 2. `git clone https://github.com/tsfeith-epfl/LF-PatchMatch.git`